-Florida health insurance marketplace is a place where eligible residents of Florida can shop for and buy insurance in person, by phone or online.
-In Florida, the health insurance marketplace also called an Exchange is conducted by the federal government.
+Health insurance marketplace Florida is a place where eligible residents of Florida can shop for and buy insurance in person, by phone or online.
+In Florida, the health insurance marketplace also called an Exchange and it is conducted by the federal government.

 - People who never insured by their employer